Pastor Pat's New Year's Message

 We’ve all just been handed something very special: a “brand, spanking-new” New Year with which to do some very special things.
 OR not.
 It’s really up to us.

 Newness is something that is very popular in our American culture.
 Who doesn’t enjoy that “new car” smell, that fresh-out-of the box aroma of a new pair of leather shoes, or the feel of that nice Christmas sweater you just opened?
 Even now, New Year’s resolutions have that new car smell at the moment.
 Our resolve is high to make this year different than other years.
 But if the truth be told, the average time between the moment we make our resolutions and their demise is a sad three weeks.
 By that time all the newness has been aired out of them – and they become mere chores.
 It’s one of the reasons I don’t make resolutions.

 These are my provisions for the times the wind blows.
-So at the beginning of this new journey of 2014, as you put away your milk, eggs and bread, I ask you to contemplate this: who and what are the real provisions of your life?
+So at the beginning of this new journey of 2022, I ask you to contemplate this: Who and what are the real provisions of your life?
 Think of them, and tuck them away in that special part of your heart that you reserve for precious things.

 Pastor Pat Kriss